matthova/ember-time-machine-koa/README.md

-# Koa Bark
+# Ember Time Machine

-An es7 friendly framework for NodeJS applications.
+An es7 friendly, socket driven, NodeJS / Koa server with a persistent database.
+Used to drive a raspberry pi's GPIO pins to take photos

 The framework is built on top of
 - Koa 2